BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

 - CPU used: 4 (This is adjustable in scripts)
 - Assembly meterics: total length, number of contigs, scaffold N50
 - Scrips are reproducible:
+    -BUSCO:
-  - download_genomes.sh: download genomes from NCBI
+      - BUSCO/download_genomes.sh: download genomes from NCBI
-  - run_busco.sh: runs BUSCO on each genome.
+      - BUSCO/run_busco.sh: runs BUSCO on each genome.
-  - parse_busco_summaries.sh: extracts BUSCO metrics for completeness.
+      - BUSCO/parse_busco_summaries.sh: extracts BUSCO metrics for completeness.
-  - generate_assembly_stats.sh: computes the assembly statistics includes N50.
+      - BUSCO/generate_assembly_stats.sh: computes the assembly statistics includes N50.
-- bakta: used to annotate the genomes.
+    - BAKTA: used to annotate the genomes.
+        - BAKTA/approved_genomes.text: Contains the genomes that were filtered down from 13 to 9 due to their BUSCO Completeness score.
+        - BAKTA/run_bakta_filtered.sh: Took the listed genomes and ran it through bakta.
+        - BAKTA/summarize_bakta.sh: Summarized the information about the genomes into one tsv file.
 - panaroo: used for pangenome investigation.

 <br>